mathewmariani/mathewmariani.github.io/_posts/2017-05-21-the-squirrel-stack.md

 [Squirrel](http://www.squirrel-lang.org/) exchanges values with the virtual machine through a stack.

-Nearly all functions in the API use the stack.
-Squirrel manipulates this stack arbitrarily using an index to refer to any element in the stack.
+Nearly all functions in the API use the stack, Squirrel manipulates this stack arbitrarily using an index to refer to any element in the stack.

 For instance to call a Squirrel function from C the  function and the arguments must be pushed onto the stack .